mingwei-li/mingwei-li.github.io/blogs/hyperspace.md

 # Hyperspace - Say **YES** to Indexing on DataFrame
-Often times, people will be frastratued by the fact that modern Data Lake built on top of Spark and columnar stores isn't so performant when it comes to ad-hoc look up queries, ranges or even joins.
+Often times, people will be frustrated by the fact that modern Data Lake built on top of Spark and columnar stores isn't so performant when it comes to ad-hoc look up queries, ranges or even joins.
 Because of data lake's OLAP-oriented nature.
 What if I can create indexes just like a traditional database that support ad-hoc queries?
 Well the answer for that is [Hyperspace by Microsoft](https://microsoft.github.io/hyperspace/), an indexing subsystem on top of Apache Spark.

 ## What is Hyperspace
 Hyperspace is a **simple set of APIs** in Spark programming model, to let you easily create and manage indexes on your existing `DataFrame`, and inject its faster execution into Spark's original execution plan to fully utilize the performance boost provided by indexes.